 Most of our students study full-time for one year, but you can also study this course part-time over two years.

 You'll study a total of 180 credits.
 90 of these will be through taught modules in the first two terms.
-You'll then go on to study a further 90 credits as part of an extended research project in the third term.
+You’ll then go on to study a further 90 credits by making a short dramatic or documentary film and writing a reflective essay and technical report.

 1. Digital Cinematography (10 credits)